dprem112/mlb_prediction_dashboard/README.md

 # MLB Prediction Dashboard

-Streamlit app that predicts MLB game outcomes using machine learning.
+This Streamlit app predicts MLB game outcomes using a trained XGBoost model.